PyPhonPlan: Simulating phonetic planning with dynamic neural fields and task dynamics

 \subsection{Simulation results}

 Figure \ref{fig:sim} shows simulation results.
-The left panel shows the location of peak activation measured during the response plateau across all trials.
-During baseline, the planning peak is at the response position ($x = 3$).
-During shadowing, the auditory prompt ($x = 1$) induces a strong perception input, causing the speaker to heavily converge towards the perceived token ($x = 1.58$ on S1), which persists throughout shadowing.
-The washout planning peak retains some of this convergence effect, shifting $-0.26$ units from baseline ($x = 2.74$).
+The left panel shows the location of peak activation measured during the response across all trials.
+During baseline, the planning peak settles at the response position ($x = 3$).
+During shadowing, the auditory prompt ($x = 1$) induces a strong perception input that draws the planning peak toward the perceived token ($x = 1.56$ on S1), a bias that persists across shadowing trials.
+The washout planning peak retains some of this convergence effect, shifting $-0.29$ units from baseline ($x = 2.71$).
 This shift is driven by accumulated memory traces from shadowing trials, which bias the planning field.
 The right panel shows the corresponding tract variable trajectories for baseline and washout trials, with targets derived from the plateau peak positions.
 The washout trajectory reaches a lower target position than baseline, demonstrating how field-level convergence propagates to articulatory output.
-While only a very simple example, this demonstrates how the model architecture predicts interactional phonetic phenomena as emergent from the coupled dynamics of speech planning, perception and memory.
+This is a simple, artificial example for the purpose of illustration; accommodation is rarely one-shot and of such large magnitude.
+Yet it illustrates how the model architecture predicts interactional phonetic phenomena as emergent from the coupled dynamics of speech planning, perception and memory.